 Teenagers are trouble.
 Right?

 They’re narcissistic and apathetic.
 Yes?
 It’s an age-old mantra built on misunderstanding and mistrust.
+Trouble is just energy pointing in the wrong direction.
+What if we take that energy and make it into something positive?

 Our BBC Sussex & BBC Surrey radio show, Raising Teens, sees parents looking at the issues they and their children face – from social media, relationships and body image to mental health, education and politics.

 Let’s not forget, we were all teenagers once.
 It’s time to stop worrying and start doing.
-Let’s make (good) trouble.
+Let’s make good trouble.